sakshiji-here/Mini-Projects/README.md

-# Mini-Projects
+# VannillaJs-Projects
-All the projects I have worked on as practice.
-All of these are made using Vanilla Js.
+All the projects I have worked on using Vanilla Js.

 # 1. Weather Website
 Weather forecasting website that displays realtime weather condition of any city in the world